Sprint Logo

 Sprint LogoSprint Logo PNG

-The US telecommunications corporation Sprint, whose logo reflected a connection between its past and present, ceased to exist in 2020.
-The name is a tribute to its “telegraph” history; the image is the use of the latest technology.
+The American telecommunications corporation Sprint, whose logo reflected the connection between its past and present, ceased to exist in 2020.
+The name was a tribute to its “telegraphic” history, and the image represented the use of cutting-edge technologies.

 Sprint: Brand overview